abinit/abipy/README.rst

-AbiPy can be used in conjunction with `matplotlib <http://matplotlib.org>`_, `ipython <https://ipython.org/index.html>`_ and `jupyter <http://jupyter.org/>`_ thus providing a powerful still user-friendly environment for data analysis and visualization.
+AbiPy can be used in conjunction with `matplotlib <http://matplotlib.org>`_, `ipython <https://ipython.org/index.html>`_ and `jupyter <http://jupyter.org/>`_ thus providing a powerful and user-friendly environment for data analysis and visualization.
 Check out the list of plotting scripts available in the `examples/plot <http://pythonhosted.org/abipy/examples/plot/index.html>`_ directory.
 To learn more about the integration between jupyter and AbiPy, visit our collection of `notebooks